JohnSnowLabs/langtest/docs/pages/tests/test.md

 ## Robustness Tests

-The primary goal of model robustness tests is to evaluate the model's ability to maintain consistent levels of accuracy, precision, and recall when subjected to perturbations in the data it predicts.
+The primary goal of model robustness tests is to evaluate the model's ability to sustain consistent output when exposed to perturbations in the data it predicts.
 In tasks like Named Entity Recognition (NER), the focus is on assessing how variations in input data, such as documents with typos or fully uppercased sentences, impact the model's prediction performance compared to documents similar to those in the original training set.

 {:.table-model-big}
 | Test Category                    | Test Name                                                                                                       | Supported Tasks                                                                      |